mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 Maybe I am wrong, but it seems to me that this craving for conceptual understanding comes from the fact that such understanding is what can be shared, taught, and importantly debated.
 This, at least to me, is the best part of our job.
 In this respect, a massive computation is a black box but a beautiful idea can be a bridge between people: it is conceptual understanding that ends up revealing connections, unifying disparate fields, and opening up new avenues of research.
 Insight and feeling play a way more central role than truth in getting to it.

 This does not even try to touch upon another important part of what mathematics is about, which is asking the "right" questions...
 Again, with a big asterisk on what "right" means.
 This slowly but steadily brings us closer to the final point I want to discuss.
+What is the role of automation in mathematics?

 The advent of computers could have been a threat to mathematics, but it ended up mostly being an ally.
 Allowing easier typesetting, easier long-distance collaborations, easier ways to share our ideas and to connect with each other, and powerful means of computation.
 It is enough to think about the use of Mathematica or python in aiding symbolic computations and the enormous impact of numerical methods in our day to day lives.
 Algorithms may be deemed a computer-sciencey thing, but integrating algebraic, differential, or difference equations sits at the root of many technologies we use every day, from the GPS in our phones to the weather forecast.